MaxRobertsDear/CV/README.md

 #### What I'm looking for in a job role

-* To contribute from day 1.
+* Contribute from day 1.
-* To enact measurable change.
+* Enact measurable change.
-* To see projects from concept to delivery.
+* See projects from concept to delivery.
-* To face new challenges, regularly.
+* Face new challenges, regularly.

 #### What I'm looking for in a team